microsoft/dicom-server/docs/how-to-guides/configure-dicom-server-settings.md

 ![App Insights 1](../images/app-insights-1.png)
 1. Select **Turn on Application Insights**:
 ![App Insights 2](../images/app-insights-2.png)
+1. Link your App Service to an Application Insights Resource.
+You can create a new name for your **Application Insights** resource or use the default name.
+Select **Apply**.
 1. View and customize **Application Insights** by navigating to the created **Application Insights** resource.

 ### Diagnostic Settings & Log Analytics